 Is buying bottled water in India an exercise in blind faith?

-I began inspecting the ones I bought; sure enough, some of them were tampered with!
+I began inspecting the bottled water I bought at small shops; sure enough, some of them appeared tampered with!
 Even if they had a brand label wrapper loosely sealed over its cap.

 How did I know?…